Bursts & Waves

 Section titled “Phase Details”:idle — Waiting for start_wave/1.
 Opens a session for JSONL logging.

-:collecting — Queries Keeper.ready/1 for unblocked beads.
-For each bead:
+:collecting — Queries Keeper.ready/1 for unblocked quanta.
+For each quantum:

 Keeper.show/2 - Matches against pipeline recipes via